enthought/distarray/docs/www/README.rst

 If you want to change major features or styling of the site, you can change settings in ``pelicanconf.py``.
 We're currently using the ``pelican-bootstrap3`` theme for Pelican, and the ``flatly`` theme for Bootstrap.
-The easist way to change the look of the site is to choose another Bootstrap theme from `bootswatch`_, but there are also other `pelican themes`_ available
+The easiest way to change the look of the site is to choose another Bootstrap theme from `bootswatch`_, but there are also other `pelican themes`_ available.

 .. _pelican: http://blog.getpelican.com/